-How do the components of the biophysical environment interact in intertidal wetlands and what are the effects of human activities and climate variations on ecosystem functioning?
+How do the components of the biophysical environment interact in intertidal wetlands and what are the effects of human activities and climate variations on the functioning of the atmosphere, hydrosphere, lithosphere and biosphere?

 This excursion introduces students to the nature and functioning of the four components: the atmosphere, hydrosphere, lithosphere and biosphere in the mangrove and saltmarsh communities located in the intertidal zone of the Lane Cove River estuary.

-Thinking and working geographically, students will use fieldwork equipment to measure biotic and abiotic factors, use transect and quadrat sampling techniques, test water quality and apply their knowledge and evidence collected in the field to make decisions on sustainable devlopment along the Lane Cove River.
+Thinking and working geographically, students will use fieldwork equipment to measure biotic and abiotic factors, use transect and quadrat sampling techniques and test water quality to enable decisions to be made on the sustainable managment of the intertidal wetlands.
 Historial photos, plans of mangement, maps and spatial data compliments primary data collection.

 Students are encouraged to bring a mobile device with location services enabled to record points of interest with observed fieldwork data.
 The data collected will be shared to view in maps and as tables and charts.